Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

-# P<samp>atterns via techniques</samp> &mdash; Circuitry
+# P<samp>atterns via techniques</samp> &rarr; Circuitry

-«Circuitry» as many other ideas is better presented by _inductive reasoning_ - namely by an example as below.
+«Circuitry» like many other ideas is better presented by _inductive reasoning_ &mdash; namely by an example as below.

-Consider a bundle of interlaced "either"-functions:
+Consider a bundle of interlaced "_either_"-functions:

 <div align="right"><sub><i>C#-like pseudo-code for brevety</i></sub></div>